The republic encountered

 - At one point, it's mentioned that, when Allah Gold was a child, Ratio Tile "did" his teacher.
 This is never brought up again or elaborated on.

-- Novelization: A fan-made one, found on Fan Fiction Dot Net.
+- Novelization: Two fan-made ones, both found on Fan Fiction Dot Net.

 - Obligatory Swearing: Particularly bad since the original film had no swearing in the first place.
 Here however, Ratio the Tile drops the F-bomb more than once.